CSS Prefixer

 Everything runs locally in your browser.
 No uploads, no servers – just paste your CSS and get prefixed output instantly.

-Why Use This CSS Prefixer
+How to Use the CSS Prefixer

 Copy or Download